 Sitting comfortably alongside VIFF for a number of years, Feminist Live Reads reaches through the fourth wall to give an even more intimate experience to the moviegoer set.
 And their love letter tonight to ‘Some Like It Hot’ was part live theatre, part jazz performance, all brought together by some of the most versatile women you’ll ever hear tearing through Billy Wilder’s electric script.

 Robert Eggers has made two movies now.
-Both with predominantly natural light, both with a confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.
+Both with predominantly natural light, confident eye and camera, and period set using actual dialogue from sources contemporary to said setting.

-It’s tense, it’s absurd, it features two powerhouse performances, it’s overwhelming, and it’s an absolute must-see.
+It’s tense, absurd, it features two powerhouse performances, it’s overwhelming, and it’s an absolute must-see.